-Most people today use more than one email service.
+Most people today use more than one free or paid email service.
 If you count yourself among them, you should consider using Mailbird as your email client.
 With it, you can manage all your emails and contacts from multiple accounts easily in one unified inbox and enjoy integrations with apps like Facebook, Twitter, Whatsapp, Dropbox, Google Calendar, Asana, Todoist, and many others.

 Mailbird is heavily customizable, and its pricing models are suitable for everyone from individual home users, who can use it for free with certain limitations, to businesses.
 Paying customers receive priority support, the ability to snooze emails for later, and other useful features.
 Mailbird proves that the venerable email can be just as accessible and convenient as modern instant messaging services.

 Most modern email clients suffer from one huge flaw: they rely too much on the mouse.
 Having to take your hands off of the keyboard after every email you type to select the next one just so you can repeat the process several times gets old quickly.
 MailMate is here to fix this usability problem with extensive keyboard controls and Markdown integration.